Back to top

 Présentation longue

-The three cities studied
+The three cities visited

 A country undergoing major climatic and social transformations